ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 See more details about installing Redis via Helm [here](https://github.com/bitnami/charts/tree/main/bitnami/redis).

+If you want to use Redis Sentinel cluster instead of default standalone redis, please follow this [#11](#11-deploy-onlyoffice-docs-shards-via-redis-sentinel-optional) instruction.

 ### 4. Deploy StatsD exporter

 *This step is optional.
 You can skip step [#4](#4-deploy-statsd-exporter) entirely if you don't want to run StatsD exporter*